relder6/rescripts/CALIBRATION_checks/pcal_calib_checks/readme.txt

 RUN_ALL_pcal.py can be used to loop over many runs, [terminal] ./RUN_ALL_pcal.py
+Running this script will produce FIT_pcal_results.dat.
+This table is read in and processed further in the next script.

 PLOT_pcal_fit.py can then be used to produce e/p vs run number plots, [terminal] ./PLOT_pcal_fit.py